DyfanJones/Blog/content/post/2019-11-03-r-owl-of-athena.md

 ```
 ### ARN Roles:

-ARN roles are fairly useful if you need to assume a role that can connect to another AWS account and use the `Athena` in that account.
+ARN roles are fairly useful if you need to assume a role that can connect to another AWS account and use the AWS Athena in that account.
 Or whether you want to create a temporary connection with different permissions than your current role ([AWS ARN Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)).

 **Assuming ARN role credentials before connecting to AWS Athena:**
 ```r